FAQs

 Ideal candidates have pale skin and dark hair.
 Laser is not effective on hair that is gray, blonde, or white, and most red hair.
 New lasers that are Interchangeable Wavelength have been developed that can work for people with darker skin tones.

-Regarding laser for GCS/SRS surgery: hair can sometimes return to an area a couple of years after it was laser treated.
-If a GCS/SRS surgery is 4-5 years out, laser may be an option (giving time to ensure the area has truly been cleared).
+Regarding laser for GCS/GRS surgery: hair can sometimes return to an area a couple of years after it was laser treated.
+If a GCS/GRS surgery is 4-5 years out, starting with laser then finishing with electrolysis may be an option (giving time to ensure there is no regrowth).
 If a surgery is less than 4 years out, electrolysis is a better option.

 • Are there any tips to save money or time on electrolysis?